DataCoreSoftware/csi-plugin/README.md

   * One of the servers in the server group that you want the Kubernetes nodes to connect to.

 DeployAsPod
   * Should be set to false for clusters that have single or multiple masters.
-If you want to try the plugin on a single node you can set this too true.
+If you want to try the plugin on a single node you can set this to true.

 Namespace
   * The Kubernetes namespace to deploy to.